Avarel/Kaiper/README.md

-Arraxer
+AJE
 ===
-Arraxer is a math-centered scripting language/expression evaluator for the Java programming language.
+AJE is a math-centered scripting language/expression evaluator for the Java programming language.

 ### Features
 * Mathematical evaluation.